-Next, as the system administrator, reload the server with the new configuration:
+As the system administrator, reload the server with the new configuration:

-Group ID (Vulid): V-233569 Group Title: SRG-APP-000506-DB-000353 Rule ID: SV-233569r617333_rule Severity: CAT II Rule Version (STIG-ID): CD12-00-006200 Rule Title: PostgreSQL must generate audit records when concurrent logons/connections by the same user from different workstations occur.
+Group ID (Vulid): V-261961 Group Title: SRG-APP-000506-DB-000353 Rule ID: SV-261961r1000888_rule Severity: CAT II Rule Version (STIG-ID): CD16-00-011700 Rule Title: PostgreSQL must generate audit records when concurrent logons/connections by the same user from different workstations occur.

-Vulnerability Discussion: For completeness of forensic analysis, it is necessary to track who logs on to PostgreSQL.
+Vulnerability Discussion: For completeness of forensic analysis, it is necessary to track who logs on to

+PostgreSQL.

-Concurrent connections by the same user from multiple workstations may be valid use of the system; or such connections may be due to improper circumvention of the requirement to use the CAC for authentication, may indicate unauthorized account sharing, or may be because an account has been compromised.
+Concurrent connections by the same user from multiple workstations may be valid use of the system; or such connections may be due to improper circumvention of the requirement to use the Common Access Card (CAC) for authentication; or they may indicate unauthorized account sharing; or they may be because an account has been compromised.

-(If the fact of multiple, concurrent logons by a given user can be reliably reconstructed from the log entries for other events (logons/connections; voluntary and involuntary disconnections), then it is not mandatory to create additional log entries specifically for this).
+If multiple, concurrent logons by a given user can be reliably reconstructed from the log entries for other events (logons/connections; voluntary and involuntary disconnections), then it is not mandatory to create additional log entries specifically for this.

-First, as the database administrator, verify that log_connections and log_disconnections are enabled by running the following SQL:
+As the database administrator, verify that log_connections and log_disconnections are enabled by running the following SQL: